0xmoei/union-testnet/README.md

 #

-## This script is specifically designed for stress testing one of the top zk-interoperability protocols, and it serves no other function
+## This script is specifically designed for stress testing one of the top zk-interoperability protocols, and it serves no other purpose

 #